Val871/ai-assistant/README.md

 ## License

-This project is private and not licensed for public use.
+This project is licensed for public use.

 ## Contact